msbutler/cs205final.github.io/index.md

 We evaluate performance by training our model several times using increasingly powerful instances of a single GPU on AWS.
 All configurations relied on Ubuntu 18.04 with the AWS Deep Learning AMI. **Table 1** includes a list of each configuration with additional details.
 We relied on Python (specifically Tensorflow) to build our CNN.
 Additionally, images are stored in an S3 bucket, also on AWS.

+[add in interacting with CUDA]

 [INSERT TABLE 1: List of GPU instances used - maybe add configuration details]

 # Software Design
 Technical description of the software design, code baseline, dependencies, how to use the code, and system and environment needed to reproduce tests

 As mentioned above, our model is built in Python primarily using `tensorflow`.
 We also rely on the `os` package for reading in data; `skimage`, `random`, and `PIL` for image analysis; `numpy` for additional data analysis; and `matplotlib` for plotting our results.
 Each of these packages comes pre-installed with the AWS Deep Learning AMI.
-Replication information for producing the same environment and package versions used in our tests is included in the `Replication.md` instructions file on the Github (see Codebase link above).
+Replication information for producing the same environment with the same package versions used in our tests is included in the `Replication.md` instructions file on the Github (see Codebase link above).

 Our code structure is as follows:
-- file1: description
-- file2: description

-Additionally, we rely on Tensorboard for GPU analysis...
-[HOW TO USE TENSORBOARD - LINK TO TUTORIAL AS PART OF DESCRIPTION?]
+- `Train/`:  folder with subdirectories for labeled and unlabeled training data
+- `Figures/`:  folder containing results from performance tests
+- `architecture.py`:  defines CNN architecture
+- `config.py`:  configures image dimensions and

 # Performance Evaluation
 Performance evaluation (speed-up, throughput, weak and strong scaling) and discussion about overheads and optimizations done

-# Advanced Features
-Description of advanced features like models/platforms not explained in class, advanced functions of modules, techniques to mitigate overheads, challenging parallelization or implementation aspects...

-[TENSORBOARD USE]

 # Discussion
 goals achieved, improvements suggested, lessons learnt, future work, interesting insights

+future work: Use Tensorboard for GPU analysis...

 # Citations